 - Livestock Exclusion

 A small-scale rancher was concerned about the effect his livestock were having on a spring fed creek that ran through his property and drained into Row River.
-Working with the Upper Willamette SWCD he was able to get a small grant to fund exclusion fencing for the creek and springs, remove invasive species in the riparian area, plant native vegetation, cross fence, set up heavy use protection areas, and watering stations.
-Rotation of paddock use has reduced the footprint of this livestock operation and increased wildlife habitat utilization, as well as, addressed water quality concerns.
+Working with the Upper Willamette SWCD, he was able to get a small grant to fund exclusion fencing for the creek and springs, remove invasive species in the riparian area, plant native vegetation, cross fence, and set up heavy use protection areas and watering stations.
+Rotation of paddock use has reduced the footprint of this livestock operation, increased wildlife habitat utilization, and addressed water quality concerns.

 - Stream Restoration